paul-grassi/800-63-3/sp800-63a/sec5_proofing.md

 #### 5.3.3.1 General Requirements

-1. The CSP SHALL have the operator view the biometric source (e.g., fingers or face) for presence of non-natural materials and perform such inspections as part of the proofing process.
+1. The CSP SHALL have the operator view the biometric source (e.g., fingers, face) for presence of non-natural materials and perform such inspections as part of the proofing process.

-2. The CSP SHALL collect biometrics in such a way that ensures that the biometric is collected from the applicant, and not another individual.
+2. The CSP SHALL collect biometrics in such a way that ensures that the biometric is collected from the applicant, and not another subject.
 All biometric performance requirements in [SP 800-63B, Section 5.2.3 Biometric Considerations](sp800-63b.html/#biometric_use) apply.

 #### 5.3.3.2.
 Requirements for in-person proofing performed over remote channels